nextmat/yui-rails/README.md

     rails foo --javascript=yui

-Will create a new project named 'foo' with yui-rails already installed.
+This will create a new project named 'foo' with yui-rails already installed.

+In your `app/assets/javascripts/application.js` there may also be a line that looks like:

+    //= require jquery_ujs

+If so, remove it.

 ## Installation after the fact